The Fine Art of Oil Painter Kevin Alun Parrish GRA

 In 2000 his Fine Art was promoted by Acanthus Gallery in Balsall Common, Solihull.
 From 2001 Kevin became Resident Artist at the Jane Powell Art Studio in Kenilworth, Warwickshire.
 Here he created canal scenes inspired by the canal network around the Midlands.
 From 2002 he was promoted as a Fine Artist by Warwick Studios Gallery based in Leamington Spa.
 He had two sell out exhibitions in 2005 and 2008 of monochrome nostalgic traditional artwork, which included a Resident Artist role in the Gallery.
 Kevin was published by Buckingham Fine Arts with a Limited Edition print run in 2006 and by Newcomers Gallery with Open Edition prints in 2002 and 2004.
 In 2009 Kevin joined the Mitchell Gallery in Warwick where his monochrome artwork continued to evolve with the “Warwick Collection” following on from his acclaimed artwork creted at Warwick Studios Gallery.
 The Mitchell Gallery closed in 2018.

-Kevin has donated his artwork to various Charities over the years, including Science fiction conventions, Police Charities and the Moody Blues fan Club in Surrey and in the USA.
-In 2018 Kevin became a sponsored visual Artist supporting “The Foresters’ Fund For Children" by advertising his artwork in the charity's handbook.
-He has won awards and prizes over the years as a Fine artist pursuing his passion.His name appears in the 37th Dictionary of International Biography published in June 2013.
-His artwork can be found in private art collections in UK and overseas
+In 2011 he joined the Leamington Lawn Tennis and Squash Club.
+Here he was inspired to create portraits of British Wimbledon champions Andy Murray and Ann Jones.
+Kevin has donated his artwork to various art related Charities over the years in UK and USA.
+In 2018 Kevin became a sponsored visual Artist supporting “The Foresters’ Fund For Children” charity.
+He has won awards over the years as a Fine artist pursuing his passion.His artwork can be found on merchandise and in private collections in UK and overseas